rosen-bridge/rosen-chains/.changeset/wild-tips-share.md

 '@rosen-chains/evm': patch
 ---

-Fixed generatedMultipleTransactions nonce and gasLimit issues
+Fixed generatedMultipleTransactions nonce.
+Moved all the gas logic to network.